 This first building on campus underwent an \$8.6 million remodel between 2001-2003.
-It provides classroom and office space for the College of Business, the Job Corps Executive Management Program, the Division of Social Science, and the Division of Performing Arts.
-It also houses the office of Information Technology and the Severson Entrepreneurship Academy.
+It provides classroom and office space for the School of Business, the Division of Social Science, and the Division of Performing Arts.
+It also houses the office of Information Technology, Honors Program, Looyenga Leadership Center, and the Severson Entrepreneurship Academy.
 Ann Nicole Nelson Hall provides facilities for the performing arts with seating capacity for 950.